 So you found the home you’d like to buy, but is it the RIGHT home?
 Are there any little (or big) problems on the horizon that you didn’t see on tour?
 Maybe.
 That’s why it’s essential to learn more about home inspections – why you need one, what it includes, and how it works.

-A home inspection is a comprehensive review of the systems, structure and general “health” of a home, conducted by a qualified, objective inspector.
-If there are any issues that may degrade the value of the home, or require immediate/near-term repairs, they should be revealed by a professional home inspector.
+A home inspection is a comprehensive review of the systems, structure, and general “health” of a home, conducted by a qualified, objective inspector.
+If any issues may degrade the value of the house, or require immediate/near-term repairs, they should be revealed by a professional home inspector.